egorkozhadei/vacation-package-login-registration-crud/README.md

-# vacation-package-login-registration-crud
+# .NET Core 3.0 + Angular Login, Registration and CRUD
-Vacation Package CRUD with login and registration (.NET Core 3.0 + Angular).
+Vacation Package application with CRUD, login and registration (.NET Core 3.0 + Angular).

 First run WebAPI project in VS and WebClient in VS Code.
 Run Update-Database command in Nuget Package Manager to create a new database and seed it with default records.